17 October 2014

 8 September 2014

 In the days since the South Napa earthquake of 24 August, the people and press appear to be astonished as the local streams have filled with water.
 The Chronicle published a good summary yesterday.
 But this always happens with a decent-sized earthquake.
 It will happen here.
-You can expect to see this stretch of Lion Creek, in the middle of Hegenberger Expressway, full of freshly released groundwater.
+You can expect to see this stretch of Arroyo Viejo, in the middle of Hegenberger Expressway, full of freshly released groundwater.

 There were widespread reports of this kind in 1857, after the the great Fort Tejon earthquake of 9 January: